What Counts as a Valid Diversity Factor?

 - You worked in college…as a lifeguard or camp counselor.

 - You suffered trauma from your parents’ divorce.
-(This might be a good reasons to write an addendum, not a diversity statement.)
+(This might be a good reason to write an addendum, not a diversity statement.)

 Learn about our admissions consulting and editing services.